where to find family friendly maple sugar shacks camps pancake breakfasts moncton riverview dieppe new brunswick

 RELATED: Recipes from New Brunswick’s Maple Syrup Association

-(Updated March 2023, but PLEASE consult each producer via the links provided to ensure up-to-date information.)
+(Updated February 2026, but PLEASE consult each producer via the links provided to ensure up-to-date information.)

 Maple Sugar Camps in the Greater Moncton Area

 Did you know that the City of Moncton ran its own sugar bush for more than 20 years?
 It was the first Canadian municipality to do so, as part of a forest management program.
+In 2024, the camp reopened under the brand Fundy Maple, operated by the Fundy Biosphere.
+A great spot to head for an educational tour!

 More Maple Sugar Camps in New Brunswick